sharmaofficial123/sharmaofficial123/README.md

 # **Welcome to My GitHub Profile!**
 Hello there! 👋 Welcome to my GitHub profile.
-I'm sharmaofficial123, a passionate React-Native based in NewDelhi,India.
+I'm sharmaofficial123, a passionate React-Native developer based in NewDelhi,India.
 This space is where I explore, learn, and collaborate on various projects that reflect my interests and expertise.

 ## About Me
 I specialize in building seamless mobile applications using React Native.
 My journey began with a fascination for mobile interfaces and a drive to create user-friendly solutions.
 My background in computer science fuels my dedication to crafting robust, efficient, and delightful apps.